By Dennis Hartley

 Jesu, Joy of Man’s Desiring – Leo Kottke

 In 1969, an LP entitled 6- and 12-String Guitar quietly slid into record stores.
-The cover had a painting of an armadillo, with “Leo Kottke” emblazoned above (no photo).
-In the 50 years since, “the armadillo album” has become a touchstone for aspiring guitarists everywhere, introducing the world to a gifted player with a uniquely syncopated, expressive finger picking technique.
+The cover had a painting of an armadillo, with “Leo Kottke” emblazoned above.
+In the 50+ years since, “the armadillo album” has become a touchstone for aspiring guitarists, introducing the world to a gifted player with a unique and expressive finger picking technique.
 Kottke’s lovely take on a Bach classic is a highlight.

 River – Joni Mitchell

-Not exactly a jolly “laughing all the way” singalong; but this is my list, and I’m sticking to it.
-Besides, Joni opens with a “Jingle Bells” piano quote, and her lyrics are stuffed with Christmas references.
-An oft-covered song, but it doesn’t make a lot of holiday playlists.
+Not a jolly “laughing all the way” singalong; but this is my list, and I’m sticking to it.
+Besides, Joni opens with a “Jingle Bells” piano quote, and the lyrics are stuffed with Christmas references.
+Oft-covered, but it doesn’t make a lot of holiday playlists.

 Santa – Lightnin’ Hopkins